ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 ```

 The results are the same apart from the formatting, which is not that important at this stage.
-Firstly, note that the Rust compiler is much stricter than the C compiler and there were many things that had to be fixed before the program compiled.
+Firstly, note that the Rust compiler is much stricter than the C compiler; there were many things that had to be fixed before the program compiled.

 This particular example is not complicated, but you might notice some differences between C and Rust already:

 * Uninitialized variables, mutable or immutable arguments passed to the functions don't really bother a C developer when hacking a proof of concept program.
 This is not the case with Rust, which forces the developer to care about these things right from the start.
-This might mean that is takes a bit longer to write a simple program, but you can be certain that the program is unlikely to encounter trivial bugs like buffer overflows, out of bounds, and illegal conversions.
+This might mean that is takes a bit longer to write a simple program, but you are unlikely to encounter trivial bugs like buffer overflows, out of bounds, and illegal conversions.
 * Conversions/Castings need to be explicit, eg `2.0_f32 * ((i+1) as f32)`.
 * No need to pass around size as parameter, Rust includes size information in its arrays.